Cian Hurley: Munster

 Hurley was rewarded for his performances for Munster A during the 2020–21 season with a place in Munster's academy in January 2021.
 Munster head coach Johann van Graan handed Hurley his senior competitive debut for the province in their 2020–21 Pro14 round 16 fixture against Italian side Benetton on 19 March 2021, playing the full 80 minutes in Munster's 31–17 win.
 Hurley featured off the bench in Munster's historic 28–14 win against a South Africa XV in Páirc Uí Chaoimh on 10 November 2022, and he will join Munster's senior squad on a one-year contract from the 2023–24 season.

+Southland

+Hurley was released by Munster in 2025, signing with New Zealand provincial side Southland.

 Ireland

 Hurley was selected in the Ireland under-20s squad for the 2020 Six Nations Under 20s Championship, however, he'd made no appearances for the side before the tournament was suspended and eventually cancelled due to the COVID-19 pandemic.